 The Chirklands were granted to Roger Mortimer in recognition of his service in King Edward's wars against the Welsh and Scottish.
-He built Chirk Castle between 1295 and 1310 to guard the Dee and Ceiriog valleys and as the local administrative centre.
+He built Chirk Castle in the late 13th century to guard the Dee and Ceiriog valleys and as the local administrative centre.

 The overseeing architect was probably Master James of St. George, an architect from Savoy who was much favoured by Edward I, and who is credited with work on many of his other castles, including Caernarfon, Beaumaris and Harlech.

 Roger Mortimer served Edward I, and then Edward II who made him Justiciar of all Wales.
 Eventually ambition got the better of him, and supporting his nephew (another Roger Mortimer) he took up arms against the King and his favourite Hugh Despenser the Younger.
 He was thrown into the Tower of London and died there in 1326.

 Chirk Castle then regularly changed hands between some of the most important men of the age, such as the Earls of Arundel, Cardinal Henry Beaufort, the Dukes of Somerset, Richard, Duke of Gloucester (later King Richard III) Sir William Stanley, and many more, usually granted to them in recognition of service and taken away again in disgrace.